kovenant/yii2-seo-components/README.md

                 'pageText' => 'Страница', // page text [Page for default] 'pageParam' => 'page', // get param for current page

-                // templates settings {text} will be replaced to corresponding value 'templateH1' => '{text}',
+                // templates settings {text} will be replaced with corresponding value 'templateH1' => '{text}',
                 'templateTitle' => '{text}{pager} | {appName}', // {appName} - name of application
                 'templateKeywords' => '{text}',
-                'templateDescription' => '{text}{pager}', // {pager} will be replaced to text about current page 'templatePager' => ' - {pageText} {pageValue}', // template for such replacement
+                'templateDescription' => '{text}{pager}', // {pager} will be replaced with text about current page 'templatePager' => ' - {pageText} {pageValue}', // template for such replacement

-                // method from \kovenant\seo\SeoModelBehavior that will return absolute url for page of this record 'absoluteUrlMethod' => 'getAbsoluteUrl'
+                // method from \kovenant\seo\SeoModelBehavior that will return absolute url for the page of this record 'absoluteUrlMethod' => 'getAbsoluteUrl'
             ]
         ],